Graviton-Code-Editor/Graviton-App/PLUGINS.md

 Method 2:

-- Download the plugin's release and move it to the .graviton2/plugins
+- Download the plugin's release and move it to the .graviton2/plugins, and then export inside a folder with the plugin's name.

 Method 3: